kwojcicki/kwojcicki.github.io/_posts/2019-05-14-BECOMING-RICH.md

 ![Garden salad nutrition](/img/posts/gardensalad.PNG)
 ![Garden salad](/img/posts/gardensaladnutrition.PNG)

 If I add an extra 100 calories from the sandwich and the salad I would be spending an extra 4$  a day (1.25$ a day from the sandwich and 2.82$ from the salad).
 Which would be (4$ * 365 * (70 - 22)) = 71264$ by the time I am 70 or 1484$ a year.

 Now this is not a million dollars but lets see what happens when we invest those savings with a return of 10% and let the magic compounding go to work.

+Given that we have an income of 1484$/year and an annual return of 10% we get a simple recursive equation.

+f(0) = 0, f(1) = 1484
+f(x) = f(x - 1) * 1.1 + 1484

 ![Return on investment](/img/posts/graph.PNG)